Geometrical sets with forbidden configurations: Configurations on the sphere

 always holds.
 Moreover, since each $P^d_n$ is a polynomial satisfying $P^d_n(1) = 1$, we can choose $\delta_0 = \delta_0(\varepsilon, \gamma) > 0$ small enough so that $|1 - P^d_n(e \cdot y)| \leq \varepsilon$ holds whenever $n < N(\varepsilon, \gamma)$ and $y \in \Scap(e, \delta_0)$.
 This implies that the last sum is at most

 whenever $\delta \leq \delta_0(\varepsilon, \gamma)$, finishing the proof. \end{proof}

-Recall that a spherical configuration $P$ on $S^d$ is admissible if it has at most $d$ points and if it is congruent to a collection $P' \subset S^d$ which is linearly independent.
-We can now give the spherical counterpart to the Counting Lemma from last section:
+Recall that a spherical configuration $P$ is admissible if it has at most $d$ points and if it is congruent to a set $P' \subset \S^d$ which is linearly independent.
+We can now give the spherical counterpart to the Counting Lemma from the last section:

-\begin{lem}[Counting Lemma] For every admissible configuration $P$ on $S^d$ there exists a function $\eta_P: (0, 1] \rightarrow (0, 1]$ with $\lim_{\delta \rightarrow 0^+} \eta_P(\delta) = 0$ such that the following holds for all measurable sets $A \subseteq S^d$:
+\begin{lem}[Counting Lemma] For every admissible configuration $P$ on $\S^d$ there exists a function $\eta_P: (0, 1] \rightarrow (0, 1]$ with $\lim_{\delta \rightarrow 0^+} \eta_P(\delta) = 0$ such that the following holds for all measurable sets $A \subseteq \S^d$: